Step 2. Deploy AM

 If you need to delete your configuration, the quickest way to start over is to stop Apache Tomcat, delete the AM configuration directory, and restart the AM web application to start the process from the beginning.

-Make sure you have successfully logged in to the AM console, and then proceed to Step 3.
+After successfully logging in to the AM admin UI, proceed to Step 3.
 Configure AM.